publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch49/m__us_usc_t12_s4902.md

         (2) __Termination at midpoint__

-            A private mortgage insurance requirement in connection with a residential mortgage transaction described in paragraph (1) shall terminate in accordance with subsection (c) of this section.
+            A private mortgage insurance requirement in connection with a residential mortgage transaction described in paragraph (1) shall terminate in accordance with subsection (c).

         (3) __Rule of construction__